Menu

 Wedding Tips & Planning Guide

-From engagement rings to invitation wording — browse pro advice, check‑lists and traditions gathered over 30 years of DJ‑ing weddings.
+From engagement rings to invitation wording — browse professional advice, check-lists and traditions gathered over 36 years of DJ-ing weddings in Gilbert, Mesa, Chandler, and the Phoenix area.

 Ready to pop the question and plan your wedding?
 If so there is only one place to get your engagement ring… A diamond engagement ring will last forever!